Detention Officer

 To see a video about what Detention Officer work involves, please use the following link and password:

-Wednesday 2nd July 2025 from 6-7pm - click here to book a free ticket
+Monday 15th September 2025 from 6-7pm - click here for a free ticket

-If you are unable to attend any dates within this 5-week training course please contact the Alliance Resourcing team who will confirm what options would be available to you.
+If you are unable to attend any dates within this 6-week training course (5 January 2026 to 13 February 2026) please contact the Alliance Resourcing team who will confirm what options would be available to you.

 Please note: If you are wishing to work on a part-time or ad hoc basis you will be required to attend the training course on a full time basis.